|Type of material||Borrowing period||Number of renewals|

 Belk Library’s Commitment to Intellectual Freedom:

-The mission of Belk Library is to support the endeavors of our students, faculty, staff, and friends in an atmosphere of open and honest inquiry.
+The mission of Belk Library is to support the endeavors of our students, faculty, staff, and community borrowers in an atmosphere of open and honest inquiry.
 We are committed to Elon University’s mission statement, which “encourages freedom of thought and liberty of conscience.”
 We also follow the American Library Association’s Bill of Rights, which states:

 - Books and other library resources should be provided for the interest, information, and enlightenment of all people of the community the library serves.
 Materials should not be excluded because of the origin, background, or views of those contributing to their creation.